bruss22/bruss.toolkit/README.md

 URL List Configuration

 Populate urllist.csv with the destinations you want to generate traffic toward.
+I would reccomend seperate Application Steering(SDWAN) and Web FIlter lists.

 Example urllist.csv